 We can’t become something because we call ourselves a particular name.
-I want to be an animist, but I know that I am deeply conditioned by materialistic thought, and other influences – and that means, for the moment I can honestly only aspire to be an animist.
+I want to be an animist, but I know I’m deeply conditioned by materialist thought, and other influences.
+That means, for the moment I can honestly only aspire to be an animist.
 Maybe one day I will get there.

-This is a blog about thinking, and learning to think the way we want to.
-That means there is a lot of unthinking to be done – de-conditioning of the psyche.
-Its not quite Materialists Anonymous, but the truth is that if we want to develop deeper spiritual insight we must all see ourselves as Recovering Materialists.
+This is a blog about thinking; and learning to think the way we want to.
+That means there’s a lot of unthinking to be done to progress deconditioning of our psyche.
+It’s not quite Materialists Anonymous, but the truth is that if we want to develop deeper spiritual insight, we must all see ourselves as recovering materialists.
 We should be taking it one day at a time.

-We have imbibed the essential messages of Materialism as mother’s milk from the day we were born.
-We are conditioned by, and addicted to, a way of thinking that does not serve us or other lives well.
-And even with our best intentions escape is immensely difficult.
-If its not, you are not trying hard enough.
-Am I doing more than performing a role that is little more than a pretense to be something I want to be – am I actually being who I want to be?
+We have imbibed the essential messages of materialism as mother’s milk from the day we were born.
+We are conditioned by, and addicted to, a way of thinking that does not serve us, or other lives, well.
+And even with their best intentions escape is immensely difficult.
+If it’s not, you are not trying hard enough.
+Am I doing more than performing a role that is little more than a pretence to be something I want to be?
+Am I actually being who I want to be?

 Some few people can escape to the fringes of the ‘system’.
 Others, like me, are burdened with the task of remaining within it – maybe to change it from within.
 We are surrounded by materialism.
-We breathe it, we are saturated by it.
-We risk being hypnotised by it and sedated if we are not careful.
+We breathe it.
+We are saturated by it.
+We risk being hypnotised by it and sedated by it if we’re not careful.

 It’s well said that the price of liberty is eternal vigilance.
 I am not a preacher or a teacher.
 I just like making arguments and saying things that stimulate and agitate – reviving vigilance.